mbaumer/us_hep_funding/docs/_states/OK.md

 [Back to top](#top)
 ## OK-04 -- Rep. Tom Cole (R) -- [Wikipedia](https://en.wikipedia.org/wiki/OK-04)
 ### Committees
-Tom Cole is the #7 Democrat on the House Committee on Appropriations
+Tom Cole is the #7 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```